Home Compare FANG vs MU

 Micron Technology, Inc. ranks near the top of the group on growth; Diamondback Energy, Inc. sits in the weaker half.

-The same broad pattern appears on profitability: Micron Technology, Inc. ranks near the top of the group, while Diamondback Energy, Inc. stays in the weaker half.
+On valuation, the gap still runs the same way: Micron Technology, Inc. sits near the top of the group, while Diamondback Energy, Inc. remains in the weaker half.

 Growth — Dominant Gap